badass-techie/eShopOnSteroids/README.md

 - An AWS account
 - AWS CLI configured with the credentials of either your account or an IAM user with administrator access (run `aws configure`)

-Here is a breakdown of the resources we will provision:
+Here is a breakdown of the resources to set up and configure:

-- VPC (Virtual Private Cloud): a virtual network where our cluster will reside
+- VPC (Virtual Private Cloud): a virtual network that represents a logically isolated section of the AWS cloud where our cluster will reside
-- Subnets: 2 public and 2 private subnets in different availability zones (required by EKS to ensure high availability of the cluster)
+- Subnets: 2 public and 2 private subnets in different availability zones (required by EKS to ensure high availability of the cluster).
+Think of subnets as segments of our VPC that allow us to group resources based on their security and connectivity requirements
-- Internet Gateway: allows external access to our VPC
+- Internet Gateway: a VPC component that allows our public subnets to access the internet
-- NAT Gateway: allows our private subnets to access the internet
+- NAT Gateway: a VPC component that allows our private subnets to access the internet but prevents the internet from initiating connections to our private subnets
+- Route Tables: contains a set of rules called routes that direct traffic and in this case connect the internet gateway to the public subnets and the NAT gateway to the private subnets
-- Security Groups: for controlling inbound and outbound traffic to our cluster
+- Security Groups: they act as virtual firewalls to control inbound and outbound traffic to our resources
 - IAM Roles: for granting permissions to our cluster to access other AWS services and perform actions on our behalf
-- EKS Cluster: the Kubernetes cluster itself
+- EKS Cluster: an out of the box k8s cluster with the control plane managed by AWS
-- EKS Node Group: the worker nodes that will run our containers
+- EKS Node Group: a group of EC2 instances managed by the EKS cluster to run our containers

 To provision the cluster, we will use Terraform as opposed to AWS Console or eksctl.
 [What is Terraform and how does it simplify infrastructure management?](https://www.ibm.com/topics/terraform) All the above resources are already defined as terraform manifests and what is left to do is to apply them to our AWS account.